 Trying to figure out what to feed your family?
 This menu for a family of 6 can help!
-It’s budget friendly and includes lots of simple, kid friendly meals.
+It’s

 I know how tiring it can be to always be thinking about what to make to feed your family.
 And that’s why I try to share these menus with you fairly regularly, to hopefully help give you inspiration and ideas.
 Because I know how helpful that is for me!

 If you are new to my menu plan though, it might be helpful to know a few things first:

 - Our family of six consists of two adults, a 10-year-old boy, a 6 ½-year-old girl, a 4 ½-year-old girl and a 2-year-old boy- all of our kids eat more than pretty much any other kids I know.
 It’s not uncommon for any of the older 3 to eat as much as I do.

 - I have a stockpile.
 My cupboards are full from previous shopping and here’s why.
 When I can get pasta for free with coupons, I buy as much as I have coupons for.
 If I’m able to get flour for $0.50/bag like I did last fall, I’ll buy half a dozen and put them in the freezer to use as needed.
 I do this as much as my budget allows, on as many items as I can and as a result save lots of money.
 Then when I go to plan menus, I simply plan our meals around what I already have in my cupboards and freezer, as much as possible.
 Obviously, I still might have to buy a few things at regular price here and there, but by stocking up when the price is at rock bottom I save a lot.

 - I cook almost totally from scratch.
 That means when I make a cake, I almost always make them from scratch.
 I make my own bread totally from scratch.
 I rarely use pre-packaged sauces.
 I make my own cream soups and pie crusts.
 Making your own food is typically less expensive and healthier too.